upscayl/upscayl/README.md

 You can track all the progress here: https://github.com/orgs/upscayl/projects/1

+- Allow custom models
+- Logging
+- Fix bugs
 - Make the whole world use FOSS (WIP 🚧)
-- Fix bugs

 # Development 🛠